How To Be a Car Salesman - Are You Sure

-I hear this question all the time “How Do I Become a Car Salesman“.
-So many people want to know how to be a car salesman, but they are uniformed about what it takes to sell cars for a living.
+I hear this question all the time “How Do I Become a Car Salesman”.
+So many people want to know how to be a car salesman, but they are uninformed about what it takes to sell cars for a living.
 The key phrase there was “for a living”.
-Becoming a car salesman is not complicated.
+Becoming a car salesman is not complicated, but it isn’t mastered overnight.

 Anyone Can Learn How To Become a Good Car Salesman

-Do You Really Want to Become a Car Salesman
+Do You Really Want to Be a Car Salesman

-It’s true that a career in car sales is not a physically demanding job, although some complain about the car salesman hours.
-You can earn a six figure income, dress in nice clothes, talk to different kinds of people and never break a sweat.
+It’s true that car salesman jobs are not physically demanding jobs, although some complain about the car salesman hours.
+If you are asking why become a car salesman it’s because you can earn a six figure car salesman salary and income, dress in nice clothes, talk to different kinds of people and never break a sweat.
 Sounds like a dream job, right?
 You may want to know how to become a car salesman, but that is not enough.
 As I mentioned earlier, almost anyone can become a car salesman.
 If you are going to make a living selling cars you need to be a successful car salesman that has a goal of being a great car salesman.
+Want some real life numbers on how much car salesmen make?

 Requirements to Become a Good Car Salesman

 To become a good car salesman you need to have a mental toughness because selling cars is mentally and emotionally challenging.
-You need thick skin and the ability to control your thoughts, words and emotions.
+You need thick skin to deal with the car salesman jokes and the ability to control your thoughts, words and emotions.
 You need to be able to carefully choose and use your words, expressions and gestures to support the sales process and be able to change and adapt to the different customers and situations.

 Do You Still Want to Know How to Become a Good Car Salesman